Sunday, 1 March 2020

 First Sunday in Lent

 At Vespers yesterday morning the antiphons and psalms of Saturday were sung.
 The chapter was proper, Fratres: Hortamur vos, and the Office hymn was Audi, benigne Conditor.
-After the collect of the Sunday a commemoration was sung of St. Simeon followed by the Suffrage of the Saints.
+After the collect of the Sunday the Suffrage of the Saints was sung.
 At Compline the Dominical preces were sung.

 At Lauds the antiphons are proper to the Sunday, Cor mundum etc., and the second scheme of Psalms is sung (50, 117, 62, Benedictus es, 148).
 The chapter is proper to the Sunday and hymn is O sol salutis.
-After the collect of the Sunday a commemoration of St. Simeon is sung followed by the Suffrage of the Saints.
+After the collect of the Sunday the Suffrage of the Saints is sung.

 Mass is sung after Terce.
-As folded chasubles are word by the ministers the organ is silent.
-At Mass the Gloria is not sung.
-The second collect is of St. Simeon, the third collect is A cunctis.
+As folded chasubles are worn by the ministers the organ is silent.
+The Gloria is not sung.
+The second collect is A cunctis and the third collect is Omnipotens.
 A Tract is sung after the Gradual, the Creed is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.

 Vespers are of the Sunday, sung at the normal time (as Sundays are not fast days).
 The antiphons and psalms are those used on Sundays, the chapter is proper and the Office hymn is Audi, benigne Conditor.
 After the collect of the Sunday the Suffrage of the Saints is sung.
 At Compline the Dominical preces are sung.

 In the 'liturgical books of 1962' Vespers on the weekdays of Lent are sung at the same time as during the rest of the Liturgical year.
-There were no commemorations nor Suffrage at Vespers.
+The Suffrage has been abolished.
 There were no preces at Compline.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there are no commemorations nor Suffrage.
+At Lauds there is no Suffrage.
 At Prime the psalms are Ps.
 53 and the first two divisi of Ps.
-118 as on feasts, there are no Dominical preces At Mass the ministers wear dalmatic and tunicle, as in Septuagesima.
+118 as on feasts, there are no Dominical preces.
+At Mass the ministers wear dalmatic and tunicle, as in Septuagesima.
 There is but a single collect.
 The dismissal is Ite, missa est. At Vespers the Suffrage is omitted as are the Dominical preces at Compline.